Avatar (The X-Files): Plot

 FBI assistant director Walter Skinner (Mitch Pileggi) is given divorce papers from his wife, Sharon, after seventeen years of marriage.
 At a bar, he meets an attractive woman named Carina Sayles (Amanda Tapping); the two engage in a one night stand.
 However, after the tryst, Skinner has a nightmare of an old woman in bed with him.
 He awakens to find Sayles dead, her head twisted completely around.

-As the murder investigation unfolds, Skinner tells agent Fox Mulder (David Duchovny) not to get involved.
+As the homicide investigation unfolds, Skinner tells agent Fox Mulder (David Duchovny) not to get involved.
 He refuses to take a polygraph test and is viewed as a suspect.
 Agent Dana Scully (Gillian Anderson) examines Sayles' corpse, finding a phosphorescent glow around her nose and lips.
 Mulder finds out that Sayles was a prostitute and interviews her madam, who claims that Skinner's credit card number was collected the previous night.

 Skinner sees the old woman looking at him on a city street.
 However, when he pursues the old woman, he instead finds Sharon.
 The agents talk to Sharon, who says that the marriage failed because of Skinner's emotional distance.
 Scully learns that Skinner had been receiving treatment for a sleep disorder, in which he apparently had dreams about being suffocated in bed by an old woman.
 She fears that Skinner may have unwittingly killed Sayles in his sleep.
 However, Mulder believes that Skinner may be having visions of a succubus, a female demon, with the mention of similar symptoms of people's bad dreams they've experienced.

-Sharon visits Skinner at his home.
+Sharon visits Skinner at his home as she is worried about him.
+Skinner, dismissive, freezes her out.
 After she leaves he falls asleep, seeing the old woman again.
 He awakens as detectives enter the house, telling him Sharon has been run off the road and severely injured.
 Skinner admits to Mulder that he saw the woman during his experience in Vietnam, but passed it off as being due to drugs.
 It is revealed that The Smoking Man is observing their conversation through the one-way mirror of the interrogation room.